Discoverability

 Metadata, or "information about information", such as a book's title, a product's description, or a website's keywords, affects how discoverable something is on a database or online.
 Adding metadata to a product that is available online can make it easier for end users to find the product.
-For example, if a song file is made available online, making the title, name of the band, genre, year of release, and other pertinent information available in connection with this song means the file can be retrieved more easily.
-Organizing information by putting it into alphabetical order or including it in a search engine is an example of how to improve discoverability.
+For example, if a song file is made available online, making the title, band name, genre, year of release, and other pertinent information available in connection with this song means the file can be retrieved more easily.
+The organization of information through the implementation of alphabetical structures or the integration of content into search engines exemplifies strategies employed to enhance the discoverability of information.

-Discoverability is related to, but different from, accessibility and usability, other qualities that affect the usefulness of a piece of information.
+The concept of discoverability, while related to but distinct from accessibility and usability, which are other qualities that affect the usefulness of a piece of information, is a critical aspect of information retrieval.

 Etymology

 The concept of "discoverability" in an information science and online context is a loose borrowing from the concept of the similar name in the legal profession.
 In law, "discovery" is a pre-trial procedure in a lawsuit in which each party, through the law of civil procedure, can obtain evidence from the other party or parties by means of discovery devices such as a request for answers to interrogatories, request for production of documents, request for admissions and depositions.
 Discovery can be obtained from non-parties using subpoenas.
-When a discovery request is objected to, the requesting party may seek the assistance of the court by filing a motion to compel discovery.
+When a discovery request is objected to, the requesting party may seek the assistance of the court by filing a motion to compel to compel discovery.